FAQ

 How can a sensor at the stern of the boat measure the power?

-Each acceleration of the boat is based on a force and the acceleration of the boat is analyzed over 100 times per second.
+Boat acceleration is the direct result of applied force.
+The PaddlePulse monitors these changes at a sample rate of over 100Hz to ensure maximum data accuracy.
 If the paddle is out of the water, the forces due to current, wind, water resistance and similar are analyzed.
 As soon as the paddle is in the water, the force of the stroke can be measured via the positive acceleration of the boat.

 How do I connect my Garmin watch to the sensor?